Matanuska-Susitna College - Security Report

 RELATED CAMPUS SECURITY REPORT INFORMATION

 The College Director or designee will notify the campus community or the appropriate segment of the community, upon verification of a significant emergency or dangerous situation involving an immediate threat to the health or safety of some or all students or employees occurring on campus.
 The College Director or designee will take into account the safety of the community, determine the content of the notification, and initiate the notification system, unless notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
-This notification may occur via email, the classroom intercom system, and/or verbally.
-In addition, MSC employees may be contacted via a special alert system that attempts to contact employees by telephone, email, and/or text message.
-MSC employees who would like to receive these special notifications should contact Information Systems Manager Vince Yelmene at 745-9738 and request to be added to this system.
+This notification may occur via UAA email, the classroom intercom system, verbally and/or through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone, or email.
+Students and employees are automatically enrolled in UA Alerts.
+To update your contact information in UA Alerts, go to www.alaska.edu/uaalerts/.

 As soon as is practical, the College Director or designee will assemble members of the Matanuska-Susitna College Incident Management Team (IMT) who will assist the College Director to manage the emergency.
 Matanuska-Susitna College IMT members include the College Director, Physical Plant Coordinator, Director of Academic Affairs, Director of Administrative Services, Director of Marketing & Communications, Director of Student Services, IS Manager, Assistant to the Director, Accounting Supervisor, Library Director, and the Learning Center Manager.
 If the College Director or designee has not already made an emergency notification, the IMT will determine who should be notified, decide the content of the notification, and initiate the notification system.